nitcse2018/daa-prasium/awt_java_assignment/README.md

 # Resume Builder

-Fill the required information, and clicking on the generate button, create a file 'Resume.txt' which contains the data entered in the UI.
+Fill the required information, and clicking on the generate button,will create a file 'Resume.txt' which contains the data entered in the UI.

 ## Instructions